Jennifer Nykanenis a suicide attempt survivor.

 "I Survived a Suicide Attempt."

 Jennifer Nykanen is a survivor of sexual and emotional abuse, self-injury, and 7 suicide attempts.
 She lives with Dissociative Identity Disorder (previously known as Multiple Personality Disorder) and depends on Social Security benefits to make ends meet due to this disability.
-She lives in Austin, TX, and was 32 when we spoke.
+She lives in Austin, TX, and was 32 when we spoke in December 2013.